cksystemsteaching/selfie/README.md

 The (non-numerical) value of a string literal is the scanned string itself as is, without any further calculations.
 However, the scanned string needs to be stored in memory and later added to the generated code.
 As before with scanning integer literals, we allocate memory on the heap for storing the string using the procedure `string_alloc()`.
 This time we allocate 128+1 bytes (`MAX_STRING_LENGTH` is initialized to `128`) implying that string literals cannot be longer than 128 characters.

-In contrast to scanning integer literals, string literals really need to be kept around until code generation and we show how this is done below.
+In contrast to scanning integer literals, string literals really need to be kept around as is until code generation and we show how this is done below.
 We do the same with integer literals but that is a choice we made for handling big integers which could also be handled differently.
 Again, for now, the only thing left to do, after storing the scanned string and refering to it in the global variable `string`, is to indicate that we just scanned a string literal by storing the value of the global variable `SYM_STRING` in the global variable `symbol`.

 > A question of life and death